icon

 Facebook | Instagram

-Unique souvenirs to bring home
+Unique souvenirs to bring home from Fremantle Markets

 1. Honey cake @ The Honeycake

 Halal Status: The cakes are vegan-friendly but do note that alcohol-free whole cakes must be pre-ordered as they are only available upon request.
-It is advisable for you to contact them via their offices directly 3 days in advance (we recommend a week!) to place your order.
+It is advisable for you to contact them via their offices directly a minimum 3 days in advance (we recommend a week!) to place your order.

 Address: Shop 26b, Henderson St, Fremantle, WA, 6959 (The Hall)